 When we first decide to organise a festival, we went to a lot of different events to see what’s happening elsewhere, what we liked or not… We made a list and we decided of priorities, the golden rules of our own festival.

 – HOSPITALITY, warm welcoming and quality of life are essential for musicians and for the dancers

 – The bands have to be very good to make people travel to our place

-- The sound and dancefloor has to be flawless
+– The sound and dancefloor have to be flawless

 – A « night » is a full night, we’re not closing if there is anyone still standing